voltrevo/gcal-mothers-and-fathers-day/README.md

 The external source Google uses for Australia doesn't include Mother's and Father's days, because the Australian Government doesn't actually recognize them officially anywhere.

-Maybe that should change, but in the meantime, you can [download this file](https://voltrevo-stuff.s3.ap-southeast-2.amazonaws.com/2025/Australian_Mothers_Fathers_Day.ics) and import it into Google Calendar if you want these days in your calendar.
+Maybe that should change, but in the meantime, you can [download this file](https://voltrevo-stuff.s3.ap-southeast-2.amazonaws.com/2025/Australian_Mothers_Fathers_Day.ics) and import it.

 ## How to Import ICS Files